Med-R1: Reinforcement Learning for Generalizable Medical Reasoning in Vision-Language Models: Experiment Results

 \textbf{Datasets.} We adopt the VQA data from the open-access part of the OmniMedVQA benchmark~\cite{hu2024omnimedvqa}, which consists of a total of $82,059$ images and $88,996$ vision question answering pairs.
 OmniMedVQA includes VQA pairs from eight imaging modalities: CT ($15,808$), MRI ($31,877$), X-Ray ($7,916$), Ultrasound ($10,991$), Dermoscopy ($6,679$), Fundus ($5,398$), OCT ($4,646$), and Microscopy ($5,680$).
 It is also categorized into five VQA question types, including Anatomy Identification ($16,448$), Disease Diagnosis ($55,387$), Lesion Grading ($2,098$), Modality Recognition ($11,565$), and Other Biological Attributes ($3,498$).
 We split the dataset into training and test sets following an 80-20 ratio for each setting.

 \textbf{Implementation Details} Training is conducted on HGX H100~\cite{choquette2023nvidia} server with 2×H100 GPUs (80GB VRAM) using PyTorch~\cite{paszke2019pytorch} and FlashAttention-2~\cite{dao2023flashattention} for optimized efficiency.
 We initialize from Qwen2-VL-2B-Instruct~\cite{bai2023qwen} with full parameter tuning, employing per-GPU batch size 1 (effective batch size 4 via 2-step gradient accumulation) and bfloat16 mixed precision.
 Input sequences combine visual embeddings from 328×328 resolution images (max 401k pixels) with textual prompts truncated to 1,024 tokens.
 The GRPO policy generates four candidate rationales per sample, with a sampling temperature of $\tau=0.7$.
-Each training configuration is run for one epoch.
+Each training is run for one epoch.

-\textbf{Task setting.} We evaluate our approach in two distinct generalization settings using the OmniMedVQA dataset \cite{hu2024omnimedvqa}: cross-modality generalization and cross-task generalization. \begin{itemize} \item \textbf{Cross-modality generalization}: We train our model on a single modality at a time (out of 8 available modalities) and evaluate its performance on the remaining 7 unseen modalities. \item \textbf{Cross-task generalization}: We identify 5 distinct task types within the dataset and adopt the same train-test partitioning strategy as in the cross-modality setting, training on one task and evaluating on the remaining four. \end{itemize}
+\textbf{Task setting.} We evaluate our approach in two distinct generalization settings using the OmniMedVQA dataset \cite{hu2024omnimedvqa}: cross-modality generalization and cross-task generalization. \begin{itemize} \item \textbf{Cross-modality generalization}: We train our model on a single modality at a time (out of 8 available modalities) and evaluate its performance on the other seven modalities. \item \textbf{Cross-task generalization}: We identify 5 distinct task types within the dataset and adopt the same train-test partitioning strategy as in the cross-modality setting, training on one task and evaluating on the other four. \end{itemize}